agvxov/contra/documentation/specification.md

 ```
     ?! [options] <file>+
         -c        : the input is to be force interpeted as CSML
-        -?        : the input is to be force interpeted as XML/HTML
+        -x        : the input is to be force interpeted as XML/HTML
         -o <file> : specify output file name for the NEXT file
         -q <char> : use <char> for quoting (default: "'")
         -v        : print version and quit